tristenwallace/pollify/Readme.md

 To install the Polling App, follow these steps:

-1. Clone the repository: `git clone git@github.com:tristenwallace/employee_polling_app.git`
+1.Clone the repository: `git clone git@github.com:tristenwallace/employee_polling_app.git`

-2. Navigate to the project directory: `cd employee_polling_app`
+2.Navigate to the project directory: `cd employee_polling_app`

+### Setting up the Frontend

+`cd frontend`

+3.Install dependencies: `npm install`

+### Setting up the Frontend

+`cd ../server`

-3. Install dependencies: `npm install`
+4.Install dependencies: `npm install`

 ## Running the Application

+### Frontend

-To run the Polling App on your local machine, execute the following commands:
+To run the frontend of the Polling App on your local machine, execute the following command inside the frontend directory:

-1. Start the development server: `npm start`
+1.Start the development server: `npm start`
-2. Open http://localhost:3000 in your browser to view the app.
+2.Open http://localhost:3000 in your browser to view the app.

+### Backend

+To start the backend server, execute the following command inside the server directory:

+1.Start the development server: `npm run dev`
+2.This will start the backend on http://localhost:5000 by default.